security-force-monitor/research-handbook/source/source-citation-overview.rst

 .. admonition:: Example 2: Citations based on differences between archive snapshots

    In the 2015 report `Stars on their shoulders.
 Blood on their hands.
-War crimes committed by the Nigerian military <https://www.amnesty.org/en/documents/afr44/1657/2015/en/>`__ Human Rights Watch made a large number of allegations against the Nigerian Army.
+War crimes committed by the Nigerian military <https://www.amnesty.org/en/documents/afr44/1657/2015/en/>`__ Amnesty International made a large number of allegations against the Nigerian Army.
 The report is 133 pages long.
 We have used information from specific pages to evidence specific data points about units, persons and incidents.
-For example, we use information on page 11 as evidence of the :ref:`Person Identity: Name` attribute for claims about "John A. H. Ewansiha"; material from page 24 supplements what we know about the :ref:`Unit Identity: Name` attribute claims about "Civilian Joint Task Force".
-In total, we have created 13 citations for this single source.
+For example, we use information on page 11 as evidence of the :ref:`person:names:assertion` attribute for claims about "John A. H. Ewansiha"; material from page 24 supplements what we know about the :ref:`unit:names:assertion` attribute claims about "Civilian Joint Task Force."
+In total, we have created 34 citations for this single source.